EEricHwang/EEricHwang.github.io/_pages/about.md

      <li> Distributed optimization and control </li>
  </ul>

-For a more comprehensive overview of my work, please refer to his [CV](https://drive.google.com/file/d/1KfoiL3WSCRDaNayPMSjwQfOM4LnIjxmh/view?usp=drive_link) (updated Sep.
+For a more comprehensive overview of my work, please refer to my [CV](https://drive.google.com/file/d/11QUgC7uMvu0lk0fjNXlfH3MGzSu-iNpQ/view?usp=sharing) (updated Sep.
 2024).

 Thank you for visiting!